trigaten/Learn_Prompting/docs/basics/roles.md

 - Use role prompts to style text and improve accuracy
 :::

-Role prompting[^a] is a techniques that can be used to control the style of AI generated text(@shanahan2023roleplay)(@li2023camel)(@santu2023teler).
-It can also improve the AI's accuracy (e.g. solving a math problem).
-It is as simple as telling the AI "you are a food critic" or to "act like a detective".
+Role prompting[^a] is a technique that can be used to control the style of AI generated text(@shanahan2023roleplay)(@li2023camel)(@santu2023teler).
+It can also improve the AI's accuracy when solving math problems.
+Implementing role prompting is as simple as instructing the AI to "embody a food critic" or to "act like a detective".
 Role prompting is a widely used technique, and is used in many of the examples on this site.

 ## Styling Text

 Role prompting is most often used to style text.
-It involves asking the AI to pretend to be a certain person, or act in a certain way, modifying how it writes based on the assigned role.
+This involves asking the AI to pretend to be a certain person, or act in a certain way, thus modifying how it writes based on the assigned role.
 This can be used to change the tone, style, and even the depth of the information presented.
 Let's delve into this concept with a food review example.

 ### Food Review Example